skstan256/startup/notes.md

 - Mac -- get warp
 - on warp - use # to ask questions!

+Two Extensions to Download for VS Code:
+- Live Server
+- GitLens

 ## Commands:
 - echo: output the parameters of the command
 - cd: change directory